davidsunglee2005/davidsunglee2005.github.io/README.md

 # Sung Jong (David) Lee
+Hello, world!
-Learn more about Sung Jong (David) Lee from my [LinkedIn](https://www.linkedin.com/in/davidsunglee2005/)
+Learn more about me from my [LinkedIn](https://www.linkedin.com/in/davidsunglee2005/)